Falling Into Place: The Most Beautiful Time of the Year

 These guys were great.
 Locals making a living with their many side hustles.
 They made quick work of our 20' truck loaded to the ceiling.
 They even carried away a full truck bed of the leftover garbage to the dump for us, at no extra cost.
 (Garrett, you rock!)

 One of the items left was a sound machine, which our oldest daughter quickly claimed.
-There was a cabinet in the kitchen that looked like the previous owners removed the anchor from the wall, in order to take with them, but ended up leaving it instead.
+There was a also free-standing cabinet in the kitchen that looked like the previous owners intended to take with them, but ended up leaving it instead.
 It's in poor shape, but I'll repurpose it for the garage.
 Can't complain about extra storage, amiright?

-In the backyard, it appears the previous owners didn't dispose of their dog's waste, but instead piled it behind a tree.
+In the backyard, it appears the previous owners didn't dispose of their dog's waste, but instead piled it behind one of the trees in the back corner.
 I've been told we can use as fertilizer.
 Anyone have any tips on that?
 Is that safe for a vegetable garden or just flower beds?

 Because we want to be truthful, the first day or so we felt a bit disappointed.
 If this is how they managed their house, what other shortcuts are we bound to find?
 But we quickly got over it and chose to feel blessed with what God has provided us.
 We knew there was a lot of work we wanted to do to make this house our own, so what's a few extra tasks on our to-do list anyways?